 ENGG*3240DE - Engineering Economics |

 This course covers the principles of project evaluation; analysis of capital and operating costs of engineering alternatives, benefit-cost ratio; break-even studies, evaluations recognizing risk, replacement and retirement of assets; tax considerations, influence of sources of funds.
-View the ENGG*3240 course description page in the Undergraduate Calendar. |
+View the ENGG*3240 course description in the Undergraduate Calendar. |

 FARE*3310 - Operations Management |

 The decision-making role of the operations manager in transforming inputs into desired outputs is the primary focus of this course.
 The major issues and problems of designing, scheduling, operating, and controlling the production system will be examined.
-View the FARE*3310 course description page in the Undergraduate Calendar. |
+View the FARE*3310 course description in the Undergraduate Calendar. |

 HROB*2090DE - Individuals and Groups in Organizations |